linode/docs/docs/guides/development/architectures/what-is-cloud-native-computing/index.md

 Although there are many components to the cloud-native computing stack, it is not as complex as it may appear.
 Cloud native uses an open-source software stack to deploy applications as microservices; package each part into its own container; and dynamically orchestrate those containers to optimize resource utilization.

 Cloud-native computing uses containers that run on dynamic clouds.
-Without containers or the elastic cloud, cloud-native doesn't exist.
-This on-demand approach enables system administrators and developers to dynamically run applications from components that spring up and fall down as required by application's services.
+Without containers or the capacities of cloud, cloud-native doesn't exist.
+This on-demand approach enables system administrators and developers to dynamically run applications from components that are created and destroyed as required by application's services.

 Cloud-native programs are **loosely coupled**.
 System components are interconnected in such a way that they depend on each other to the least extent practicable; the elements need little direct knowledge of one another.
 The code isn't hard-wired to any given infrastructure.
 In the case of cloud-native software, the elements are connected using APIs, service meshes, and networks.